x-team/symphony-tutorial/README.md

 ### II.
 News page

-When click on any link you go to the __News__ page, which is the file `/workspace/pages/news.xsl`.
-First lets see what XML we have attached in this page, click on any link and add `?debug` in the URL [`http://localhost/mywebsite/news/vestibulum-nec-facilisis-augue/?debug`](http://localhost/mywebsite/news/vestibulum-nec-facilisis-augue/?debug):
+Clicking on any of these links takes you to the __News__ page, which is the file `/workspace/pages/news.xsl`.
+First lets see what XML we have attached in this page.
+Click on any link and add `?debug` in the URL [`http://localhost/mywebsite/news/vestibulum-nec-facilisis-augue/?debug`](http://localhost/mywebsite/news/vestibulum-nec-facilisis-augue/?debug):

 #### a) News page ?debug